SakinduD/food-ordering-system/README.md

 ```

 ## Development & Deployment
-- Each service can be developed and run independently (see each service's README for details)
+- Each service can be developed and run independently
 - For production, use the provided Kubernetes manifests in each service folder
 - Static frontend is served via Nginx

 ## API Endpoints
 - All API requests should go through the API Gateway (`/api/...`)
 - See each service's `README.md` or `src/routes` for detailed endpoints

-## License
-This project is licensed under the MIT License.

 ---